11th Biennial Alexander Rutsch Award and Solo Exhibition for Painting

 Pelham Art Center is pleased to announce a call for entries for the 11th biennial Alexander Rutsch Award and Exhibition for Painting.
 This juried competition is open to U.S.-based artists aged 19 and older.
-The winner is awarded a $5,000 cash prize and a solo exhibition at Pelham Art Center.
+The winner is awarded a $7,500 cash prize, a solo exhibition and printed catalog at Pelham Art Center.
 Pelham Art Center is proud to sponsor this competition and award honoring the memory and artistic achievement of artist Alexander Rutsch (1916 – 1997).
 Rutsch actively supported Pelham Art Center for more than 25 years.
 After his death, friends, family and supporters established a generous fund to support a biennial, open, juried competition in painting.
 The 10th Rutsch Award recipient was Colorado-based artist Sarah McKenzie.
 To commemorate the 50th anniversary of the Pelham Art Center, the 2021 Rutsch Award prize was increased to a total of $10,000 in artist stipends, with the winning artist receiving the $7,500 prize.
 The landmark stipend sum is also a response to the financial hardship affecting many artists at an exceptionally challenging time.

 The Alexander Rutsch Award and Exhibition program continues Rutsch’s belief that art transcends all of our humanity.
 Rutsch saw art as “the stone in the water sending ripples throughout the universe.”
-His extraordinary work, rich in the celebration of life and our shared human experiences, is included in many of public and private collections throughout the U.S. and Europe.
+His extraordinary work, rich in the celebration of life and our shared human experiences, is included in many public and private collections throughout the U.S. and Europe.